Hong Kong: Top Beijing official slams foreign meddling | DW | 15.04.2021

 Beijing imposed the law after anti-government and anti-China protests rocked Hong Kong in 2019.

-Chinese parliament last month unanimously adopted an electoral reform bill for the financial hub.
+China last month passed an electoral reform bill for the financial hub.
 The legislation is seen as the biggest overhaul of Hong Kong's political system.

 The bill is expected to curb the power of the opposition as the majority of Hong Kong legislative seats will be selected by pro-Beijing officials.

-Hong Kong leader Carrie Lam said on Tuesday that some amendments will outlaw campaigns that call for election boycott.
+Hong Kong leader Carrie Lam said on Tuesday that laws will be amended to outlaw campaigns that call for an election boycott.

-After Beijing passed the electoral reform bill, the United Kingdom said China was violating the Hong Kong joint declaration — an agreement that ensured a "one country, two systems" arrangement for the territory.
+The United Kingdom said that with the reforms, China was violating the Hong Kong joint declaration — an agreement that ensured a "one country, two systems" arrangement for the territory.

 The US and the European Union also condemned the move.